rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 In these days he went out to the mountain to pray, and all night he continued in prayer to God. ^0612

-And when day came, he called his disciples and chose from them twelve, whom he named apostles : ^0613
+And when day came, he called his disciples and chose from them twelve, whom he named apostles: ^0613

 Simon, whom he named Peter, and Andrew his brother, and James and John, and Philip, and Bartholomew, ^0614